kuswandanu-moonlay/com.moonlay.entityframeworkcore/README.md

 ```
 dotnet ef migrations add Initial
 ```
-You will find all class are implement `StandardEntity` generated as Tables in folder (Project Folder)/Migrations.
+You will find all classes that implement `IEntity` will be identified by the ef-migrations tool as tables.